prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 ```
 the model will be saved with a preset name.
 The same model name is used in testing as well as the model running script, and so for the sake of the tutorial the name should be left as is.

+Testing:
+The following command can be used to test the model.
+The printed numbers are the error (or difference) between the ground truth (human driver or supervisor's response to the input image) and the network output.
 ```bash
 $ python pytorch_img_to_steering_test.py --dataset_name=test
 ```

-4. Driving the car using the trained model:
+4. **Driving the car using the trained model**:

 To use a model for driving the car (assuming that the model exists), start the simulator again by double clicking the donkey_sim.exe/x86_64 and then run the following commands: